empira/PDFsharp/docs/BoilerplateText.md

 PDFsharp & MigraDoc:
-This is a preview version of PDFsharp and MigraDoc Foundation 6.0.0 using .NET 6.
+This is a version of PDFsharp and MigraDoc Foundation using .NET 6.
 The package ’PDFsharp-MigraDoc’ can be used on any platform including Windows and Linux.
 The Target Framework is ’net6.0’.
 The packages ’PDFsharp-MigraDoc-GDI’ and ’PDFsharp-MigraDoc-WPF’ can be used under Windows only.
 The Target Framework is ’net6.0-windows’.
 See the project docs site for further information: